 730 Great Western Rd, Glasgow G12 0UE

 After visiting the Botanic Gardens, we walked over to the University of Glasgow, where Ruairidh was studying.
 The University of Glasgow was founded in 1451 and also happened to be the fourth oldest university in the English-speaking world and one of Scotland’s four ancient universities.
-I was shocked to witness such an ancient place, and despite being old, the university was still gorgeous with an amazing architecture.
+I was shocked to witness such an ancient place, and despite being old, the university was still gorgeous with amazing architecture.

 The University of Glasgow